StrategicGains/wp-affiliates/readme.txt

 It is not intended to keep track of links to other sites that you as a member of an affiliate program may have.

+### Translations ###

+Many thanks to those who have contributed translations:

+* Hebrew translation provided by Yair from [temoni.org](http://www.temoni.org/)
+* Italian translation provided by Alessandro Bergamin from [VoglioClienti.it](http://www.voglioclienti.it/)
+* Indonesian translation provided by Ganis Irawan from [Bisnis Internet 101](http://www.bisnisin.com/)
+* Lithuanian translation provided by Vincent G from [Host1Free](http://www.host1free.com/)
+* Portuguese translation provided by Carlos Gouveia from [iNovve](http://www.inovve.com/)
+* Slovak translation provided by Cr3o from [životné poistenie](http://www.zivotnepoistenie24.sk/)
+* Spanish translation provided by David Perez from [Closemarketing](http://www.closemarketing.es/)

+If you want to add a translation, please [get in touch](http://www.itthinx.com/contact/).

 == Installation ==

+More detailed instructions are available on the [Setup](http://www.itthinx.com/documentation/affiliates/setup/) documentation page.

 1. Upload or extract the `affiliates` folder to your site's `/wp-content/plugins/` directory.
 Or you could use the *Add new* option found in the *Plugins* menu in WordPress.
 2. Enable the plugin from the *Plugins* menu in WordPress.